000dry/vending_machine_java_webapp/README.md

 ## Getting Started

 This app can be deployed locally from command line.
-Navigate from the root directory to /target and run the following command:
+From the root directory, run the following command:

 ```
-java -jar com.example.deltaDNATest-1.0-SNAPSHOT-jar-with-dependencies.jar
+java -jar ./target/com.example.deltaDNATest-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```
 This will run the app and launch the server, which can be found in the browser at: